kblomqvist/yasha/README.md

     PARSERS[name] = wrapper(function)
 ```

-### Using filters from Ansible
+### Using tests and filters from Ansible

-Ansible is an IT automation platform that makes your applications and systems easier to deploy.
-It is based on Jinja2 and offers a large set of filters, which can be easily enabled via Yasha extensions.
+[Ansible](http://docs.ansible.com/ansible/latest/intro.html) is an IT automation platform that makes your applications and systems easier to deploy.
+It is based on Jinja2 and offers a large set of [custom tests and filters](http://docs.ansible.com/ansible/latest/playbooks_templating.html), which can be easily taken into use via Yasha extensions.

 ```bash
 pip install ansible